Jxiang2/workaxle-optaplanner/README.md

 Base constraints

-1. Each shift is assigned to one or many employees who work as required roles
+1. Each shift is assigned to one or many employees who work as required roles ✅
-2. Try to distribute the shifts evenly to all employees
+2. Try to distribute the shifts evenly to all employees ✅
-3. No employee works more than 1 shift in 1 day
+3. No employee works more than 1 shift in 1 day ✅

 Optional constraints

-1. No employee works more than 1 shift in N hours (0 by default)
+1. No employee works more than 1 shift in N hours (0 by default) ✅
-2. No employee works on weekends (false by default)
+2. No employee works on weekends (true by default) ✅
+3. Each employee should work no more than X hours and less than Y hours during a Z-day period

 ### Models: